antmicro/busperf/README.md

 ### Docs

-User documentation is available at TODO add link when publicly available.
 Developer's rustdoc can be generated with:
 ```sh
 $ cargo doc --no-deps --open
 ```